vikasgola/vikasgola.github.io/_posts/2020-01-28-cipher-combat-beginners-2020.md

 tags: [CTF, Cyber Security, Hackerearth]
 style:
 color:
 description: This is the writup for cipher combat ctf held on 22 january 2020.
-I would be discussing solutions to challenges which I was able to solve.
+I would be showing solutions to challenges which I solved.
 ---

 <a class="text-center" href="https://feedburner.google.com/fb/a/mailverify?uri=VikasGola&amp;loc=en_US" onclick="window.open(this.href, 'subscribe',
     'left=20,top=20,width=500,height=500,toolbar=1,resizable=0'); return false;">Subscribe for New Posts</a>

-This post contains writeups for the problems of [Cipher Combat Beginners ctf](https://cybersec.hackerearth.com/).
+This post contains writeups of the problems from [Cipher Combat Beginners ctf](https://cybersec.hackerearth.com/).
 In the end, I was able to achieve rank #13 against 1598 who registered for the contest.

 ## Rotate (Cryptography)